 Our family loves a good road trip and we love the Alabama Road Trips suggested by their state tourism department.
 They have covered the state, designing itineraries with the whole family in mind.
-Maybe your family would enjoy the miles of pristine Gulf Coast beaches and water sports, or maybe they are more inclined to explore the city life of Birmingham and savor some mouth-watering barbecue.
+Maybe your family would enjoy the miles of pristine Gulf Coast beaches, exploring Alabama’s National Parks, or maybe they are more inclined to explore the city life of Birmingham and savor some mouth-watering barbecue.
 Whatever type of adventure your family is seeking, Alabama is sure to please with its fantastic food, beautiful beaches, and Southern hospitality.

 Alabama has 32 miles of sandy seashore and many families think a beach is the perfect place for a vacation.
 The Gulf Coast sounds perfect with its sugar sand and gentle waves, but families with a thirst for knowledge should head to Mobile Bay, home to two 19th century forts that saw action during the Civil War, Fort Morgan and Fort Gaines.
 Nearby is the Battleship USS Alabama where kids can explore the ship, a submarine, and an airplane hangar.
 Hands on history at its best.